fmorenopino/HeterogeneousHMM/README.rst

 - **Missing values support**: our implementation supports both partial and complete missing data.

-- **Heterogeneous HMM (HMM with labels)**: here we implement a version of the HMM which allow us to use different distributions to manage the emission probabilities of each of the features (*also, the simpler cases: Gaussian and Multinomial HMMs are implemented*).
+- **Heterogeneous HMM (HMM with labels)**: our implementation allows the usage of heterogeneous data, merging Gaussian and Multinomial observation models in the HeterogeneousHMM.
+This variation of HMMs uses different distributions to manage the emission probabilities of each of the features (*also, the simpler cases: Gaussian and Multinomial HMMs are implemented*).

-- **Semi-Supervised HMM (Fixing discrete emission probabilities)**: in the HeterogenousHMM model, it is possible to fix the emission probabilities of the discrete features: the model allow us to fix the complete emission probabilities matrix *B* of certain feature or just some states' emission probabilities.
+- **Semi-Supervised HMM (Fixing discrete emission probabilities)**: in the HeterogenousHMM model, it is possible to fix the values of the emission probabilities of the discrete features via the emission probabilities matrix *B*.
+This can be done for certain features or just for some states' emission probabilities, depending on the user's requirements.

-- **Model selection criteria**: Both Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC) are implemented.
+- **Model selection criteria**: both Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC) are implemented.

-Also, some others aspects like having multiple sequences, several features per observation or sampling from the models are supported.
+Also, some others applications like managing multiple sequences, several features per observation, or sampling from the models are supported.
 This model is easily extendable with other types of probabilistic models.
-There is also a possibility to run the training using multiprocessing, in order to speed it up when multiple observation sequences are used.
+Also, the training can run using multiprocessing.

 Please, if you use this code, cite the following `pre-print <https://arxiv.org/abs/2201.06968>`_: